Professi/diwa/INSTALL.md

 First download the application as a registered user (http://synlos.net/redmine/projects/diwa/repository) or download it from github(https://github.com/Professi/diwa).
 Unpack it and move it to the web-path of your webserver.
+Now you should navigate to the folder and use composer.phar with "composer update" to get the required dependencies.

 After that you should copy the following files and remove the ".example" suffix: src/config/db.php.example src/config/mailer.php.example